rnjefferies/pixbag_logs/README.md

 pixbag_logs is a collection of Python scripts designed to process and analyse ROS bag files generated during remote operation experiments.
 I am using the TUM TOD Software stack, adapted to work with the PixKit automated vehicle (see https://github.com/rnjefferies/remote_drivingCAN).

 The project provides tools for extracting data, detecting steering reversals, and generating visualisations.
-This is a work in progress, so expect scripts for analysing the rest of the ROS bag, coming soon.
+This is a work in progress, so expect scripts for analysing the rest of the ROS bag soon.
+Any data in the files is phoney for and can be used debugging purposes.

 ## Table of Contents